-It can often be difficult for consumers to find the local outlet of the brand they’re looking for when searching it online.
-To make sure consumers are able to find their desired brand in the results page for any local search they’re doing, it is essential that brands use a store locator platform such as BRIDGE.
+It can often be difficult for consumers to find the local outlet of the brand they’re looking for when searching online.
+To make sure consumers are able to find their desired brand in the results page for any local search they’re doing, it is essential that brands use a store locator platform.

-With an arborescent structure, from international and national pages to regional and local pages and finally store microsites, this platform further helps to enhance SEO, as Google shows preference towards websites which have a clear and easy to understand structure, meaning that this framework provides a proven means of bolstering their search ranking.
+With an arborescent structure, from international and national pages to regional and local pages and finally store microsites, this platform further helps to enhance SEO, as Google shows preference towards websites that have a clear and easy-to-understand structure, meaning that this framework provides a proven means of bolstering their search ranking.

 2. Make sure pages are optimised for mobile and tablet

 With a majority of searches now coming from mobile and 50% of mobile and 34% of tablet users visiting a store within a day of their local search, it’s essential that sites are optimised for both these platforms.
 A recent Kantar study revealed that 69% of UK adults become frustrated by brand sites that aren’t mobile-ready, highlighting just how important optimised sites are for creating a seamless customer journey.

 This was recognised by Google last month, who updated their algorithm to expand its use of mobile-friendliness as a ranking signal, making it more important than ever that brands optimise their sites across all platforms.

 3. Include Geolocation tools

 Mobile and tablet-friendly platforms should include geolocators that enable customers to use location settings to find their nearest outlet.
 With “near me” searches surging 34 times since 2011 and almost doubling since last year, the ability to engage with consumers when they’re on the go presents a huge opportunity for brands.
 Through using a “locate me” tool, brands are able to be visible in results for searches made by in-location shoppers on their smartphones or tablets, and provide them with relevant information about nearby outlets, products or services.